2025 Extremaduran regional election

-A regional election will be held in Extremadura on Sunday, 21 December 2025, to elect the 12th Assembly of the autonomous community.
-All 65 seats in the Assembly will be up for election.
-This marked the first time that a regional president exercised the legal prerogative to call a snap election.
+A regional election was held in Extremadura on 21 December 2025 to elect the 12th Assembly of the autonomous community.
+All 65 seats in the Assembly were up for election.
+This marked the first time that an Extremaduran president exercised the legal prerogative to call a snap election.

-The 2023 election had seen a coalition between the People's Party (PP) and the far-right Vox party being formed under the presidency of María Guardiola, who during government negotiations had pledged not to let the latter into her cabinet, only to backtrack during the lead up to the 2023 Spanish general election.
+The 2023 election had seen the People's Party (PP) and the far-right Vox party form a coalition under the presidency of María Guardiola, but not before she was forced to backtrack after having pledged not to let the latter into her cabinet.
 The Spanish Socialist Workers' Party (PSOE), who was ousted from power only for the second time in history, saw a leadership change from Guillermo Fernández Vara—who died from stomach cancer in October 2025—to the then-president of the provincial deputation of Badajoz, Miguel Ángel Gallardo.
 The PP–Vox coalition collapsed in July 2024 over a strategic movement from the latter's national leadership, with Guardiola leading a minority government from that point onwards.
-On 27 October 2025, in an attempt to capitalize both on Gallardo's involvement in a judicial probe on an alleged cronyism case affecting Prime Minister Pedro Sánchez's brother, as well as on the announcement by PSOE and Vox to vote down her 2026 budget, Guardiola called an early election for 21 December.
+Amid growing tensions with Vox, unable to pass her 2026 budget through parliament and seeking to capitalize on various corruption probes affecting the national government under Prime Minister Pedro Sánchez, Guardiola called an early election in what became the first of a series of regional elections held in PP-controlled regions.

+Political stability and the continuity of the Almaraz Nuclear Power Plant were seen as key themes going into the election and in ensuing negotiations.
+The campaign was shaken by a string of sexual misconduct allegations—particularly the Salazar affair affecting the ruling PSOE in Spain, and accusations against Guardiola's official driver and the PP's local mayor in Navalmoral de la Mata—as well as by a theft in a postal office that saw the PP spread suspicions of electoral fraud.
+The election resulted in the PSOE's worst historical result in the region, with the demobilization of part of its electorate as it lost 10 of its 28 seats, in what was attributed both to a punishment of Gallardo and to growing discontent with Sánchez's national government.
+Guardiola's PP, while having a strong performance, fell well short of its goal of securing an overall majority of 33, remaining dependant on support from a resurgent Vox, which doubled its results.
+The left-wing United for Extremadura alliance, comprising Podemos and allies of Sumar (PSOE's ruling partner in Spain), benefitted from the Socialist collapse and obtained its best historical result.
+The combined vote for right-wing parties was 60%, which was the highest in history, albeit under the lowest voter turnout since the first regional election in 1983.

+A political deadlock ensued as government formation negotiations between PP and Vox failed to deliver a deal, resulting in a failed investiture attempt by Guardiola in March 2026.
+As a result, the scenario of a repeat election taking place in 28 June—if no government is elected before 4 May—remains a possibility.